Trust & Compliance

 Licensing, Insurance & Operational Standards

-Vision Security operates under provincial regulators in both Quebec and Ontario.
-Every client engagement is backed by verifiable licensing, $5M in general liability coverage, bilingual service delivery, and documented reporting workflows auditable by insurers, licence holders and authorities having jurisdiction.
+Vision Security operates under provincial regulators in Quebec and Ontario.
+Every client engagement comes with verifiable licensing, $5M general liability coverage, bilingual service and documented reporting.
+Insurers, regulators and authorities can audit the file at any time.

 Request a compliance package